XxCHANDLERxX/notes/sci206/README.md

 Massive objects have larger gravitational fields. e.g. Moon pulling on Earth's tides, but human bodies don't affect much.

-Demo: centre of mass--Triangular "hill" with a double-napped cone that appears to roll up the hill.
+*Demo:*: centre of mass--Triangular "hill" with a double-napped cone that appears to roll up the hill.
 BUT its centre of mass is actually dropping between the grooves as the triangle widens.

-Demo: Gravity accelerates two different-weighted balls at the same rate.
+*Demo:*: Gravity accelerates two different-weighted balls at the same rate.
 Paper appears to fall more slowly, but that's just wind resistance.

-Demo: Vacuum tube next to air-filled tube.
+*Demo:*: Vacuum tube next to air-filled tube.
 Feather and coin in each.
 Vacuum tube has both objects fall at the same rate.

-Demo: Gravity is constant.
+*Demo:*: Gravity is constant.
 Tossing a ball up in the air -> gravity acts on it, accelerating it (downwards) constantly, even at the top of the arc.

-Demo: Falling ball: horizontal velocity + gravity = parabolic arc.
+*Demo:*: Falling ball: horizontal velocity + gravity = parabolic arc.

-Demo: Gun shooting at a monkey that drops from a tree when the ball is fired.
+*Demo:*: Gun shooting at a monkey that drops from a tree when the ball is fired.
 Aiming straight at the monkey, it still hits the monkey, because gravity acts the same on the monkey and the bullet (or, more slowly, a dart).
 "Monkey and hunter demo."

-Demo: Two balls being dropped, one with some horizontal motion.
+*Demo:*: Two balls being dropped, one with some horizontal motion.
 Both hit the ground at the same time.

 Energy